 Step 3.
 Pass the National SLP Examination

-Before you apply for licensure in Vermont, you must take and pass the national SLP exam, administered by Praxis.
+Before you apply for licensure in Vermont, you must take and pass the American Speech-Language-Hearing Association’s (ASHA) National Examination in Speech Language Pathology, administered by Praxis.
 This can be done at any time during or after your clinical fellowship.

-To take the exam, you need to register using the instructions on the Praxis registration page.
-There is a test center located in Williston.
+To take the exam, you must first register using the instructions on the Praxis registration page.
+You can take the exam at any one of the hundreds of Praxis testing centers in the U.S. In Vermont, there is a test center located in Williston.

 You will have 150 minutes to answer 132 multiple-choice questions.
 The test is divided up into three different categories.
 You can study for the exam using study materials from Praxis.
 The exam contents include: